stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 * The GLFW event queue thread is still blocked.

-* The render loop will generate validation errors on every frame (no synchronisation has been configured).
+* The render loop will generate validation errors on every frame since synchronisation has not been configured.

-* This demo will overload the hardware since there are no limits on the number of frames being submitted for rendering.
+* Warnings will also be generated because the array of frame buffers is not automatically released on termination.

 ---